 Egypt has pyramids, Scotland has Maes Howe.
-Constructed about 5000 years ago, it’s an extraordinary place, a Stone-Age tomb built from enormous sandstone blocks, some of which weighed many tons and were brought from several miles away.
+Constructed about 5000 years ago, it’s an extraordinary place, a Stone Age tomb built from enormous sandstone blocks, some of which weighed many tons and were brought from several miles away.
 Creeping down the long stone passageway to the central chamber, you feel the indescribable gulf of years that separate us from the architects of this mysterious place.

 In the 12th century, the tomb was broken into by Vikings searching for treasure.
 A couple of years later, another group sought shelter in the chamber from a three-day blizzard.
 Waiting out the storm, they carved runic graffiti on the walls.
-As well as the some-things-never-change 'Olaf was 'ere' and 'Thorni bedded Helga', there are also more intricate carvings, including a particularly fine dragon and a knotted serpent.
+As well as the some-things-never-change "Olaf was 'ere" and 'Thorni bedded Helga', there are also more intricate carvings, including a particularly fine dragon and a knotted serpent.

 Buy tickets in Tormiston Mill across the road.
 Oversized groups mean guides tend to only show a couple of the Viking inscriptions, but they'll happily show more if asked.

 By chance or design, for a few weeks around the winter solstice, the setting sun shafts up the entrance passage, and strikes the back wall of the tomb in spooky alignment.
 If you can't be there, check the webcams on www.maeshowe.co.uk.